divyanshun9/Credit-Card-Fraud-Detection/README.md

 Feature engineering: Extract relevant features from the preprocessed data, such as transaction amount, merchant type, transaction location, and time of day.

-Model selection: Choose appropriate machine learning models for credit card fraud detection,we have used
+Model selection: Choose appropriate machine learning models for Credit card fraud fraud detection,we have used
 1. logistic regression
 2. decision trees
 3. random forests